-In accordance with the requirements of the Financial Management Code of Practice, a Joint Audit and Ethics Committee has been established.
+In accordance with the requirements of the Financial Management Code of Practice, a Joint Audit Committee is in place.

-The Chief Constable's financial management arrangements conform to the governance requirements of CIPFA's Statement on the Role of the Chief Financial Officer in Local Government as set out in the CIPFA Statement on 'The role of the Chief Finance Officer of the Police and Crime Commissioner and the Chief Finance Officer of the Chief Constable'.
+The Chief Constable's financial management arrangements conform to the governance requirements of CIPFA's Statement on the Role of the Chief Financial Officer in Local Government as set out in the CIPFA Statement on 'The role of the Chief Finance Officer of the Police and Crime Commissioner and the Chief

+Finance Officer of the Chief Constable.'
 The Chief Constable's Chief Finance Officer is the Constabulary's professional advisor on financial matters.